gokulkrishh/introduction-to-graphql/README.md

-# Introduction to GraphQL
+# 📉📊 Introduction to GraphQL

-_Introduction to GraphQL & its concepts with a demo._
+GraphQL & its concepts, limitations etc.

 ## 😼 What is GraphQL?